ramico/MDs/Node.js/redux/readme.md

 ### Store

-Is data is stored for the application use it by installing Redux `npm i redux` and importing in JS syntax `const redux = require('redux')`
+Is data is stored for the application use it by installing Redux `npm i redux`
 #### Responsibilities

 Responsibility | description